 The further south you go, the more chilled out it gets.
 Resorts such as Agadir are mellow and laid-back.
 Wherever you end up in this enticing country, it’s bound to charm you with its invigorating spirit.

-Book your holiday to Morocco with easyJet holidays and you will arrive stress-free.
+Book your holiday Morocco holidays with easyJet holidays and you will arrive stress-free.
 You’ll even save on your holiday if you book your hotel and flights together with easyJet holidays.

 Local Taxes - The price of your booking may not include all local fees for travel to this destination, which will be payable locally.
 We will endeavour to advise you of all local fees at the time of booking, but this may not be possible, or they may change from time to time.